ramaditya57/Rock-Paper-Scissor/README.md

 # Rock Paper Scissors Game

 ## Description
-This is a simple Rock Paper Scissors game created by Kavan Bhavsar.
+This is a simple Rock Paper Scissors game created by Ramaditya Chaudhary.
 It's a fun and interactive game that you can play against the computer.

 ## Features
 - Choose between Rock, Paper, and Scissors.